 I’m so glad I did because I now see life differently.

 I’m not about to stay in my comfort zone or shy away from the things that scare me the most.
 I learned to challenge my limits and realize I’m capable of much more than I thought.
 I learned not to give fear power over my decisions.
-The alternative choice could not give me all this.
+The alternative was just not an option for me.

 Life is about making choices that move us forward not keep us stagnant.